dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/icons/details.md

 ## Custom Icons

-[Streamline](https://www.streamlineicons.com/) caters for pretty much all of Eufemia's icon needs.
+[Streamline](https://www.streamlineicons.com/) caters to pretty much all of Eufemia's icon needs.
 However, sometimes there is a need for a custom icon.
 In these cases please contact one of Eufemia's [design leads](/design-system/contact).

 <FormStatusIcons />